tichaonax/esp8266-react-scheduler/README.md

 Each system needed to control one device or a few at a minimum.
 I looked into the esp8266 micro-controller and it was the most promising.
 However there is some basic work that is needed to prepare configure the chip, wifi, file system, webserver interface etc before you can put your system on it.

-I did not want to re-invent the wheel, so I researched and found that my best option to build on was work done by [*rjwats*](https://github.com/rjwats/esp8266-react).
+I did not want to re-invent the wheel, so I researched and found that my best option to build on was work done by [*rjwats*] (https://github.com/rjwats/esp8266-react).

-### A basic scheduler for ESP8266 and ESP32 base on [*rjwats*](https://github.com/rjwats/esp8266-react).
+### A basic scheduler for ESP8266 and ESP32 based on [*rjwats*](https://github.com/rjwats/esp8266-react).

 ## Advantages of the [*rjwats*](https://github.com/rjwats/esp8266-react) framework high-level